Pitt–Hopkins syndrome: Signs and symptoms

 Adults who have PTHS may have trouble with their speech.
 Craniofacial features, which are important when diagnosing PTHS, become more visible as the person gets older.

 Children with Pitt-Hopkins syndrome typically have a happy, excitable demeanor with frequent smiling, laughter, and hand-flapping movements.
 However, they can also experience anxiety and behavioral problems.

 Gastrointestinal

 Gastrointestinal difficulties are common in individuals with Pitt-Hopkins and can include constipation, reflux, and burping.
 Severe constipation often occurs over the entire lifespan.
 Breathing issues may cause air swallowing and associated pain.
 Low muscle tone can cause feeding issues at an early age.
+Some may use feeding tubes as a way to get nutrients.

 Neurological

 Epilepsy is not uncommon in Pitt-Hopkins and is reported in 37%-50% of cases.
 The onset of seizures can occur in infants or throughout adulthood.
 A variety of seizures can occur.
 Electroencephalographic (EEG) patterns can be typical or atypical, depending on the individual.

 Magnetic resonance imaging (MRI) reveals that deviations in the brain may occur in individuals with Pitt-Hopkins.
 These can include a small corpus callosum, wide ventricles, and deviations in the posterior fossa.
 Many individuals with Pitt Hopkins can also have typical brain structures.